Sushmitha26/CS258-Final-Project/README.md

 ### Action
 Discrete action space of size **2**:
-- action chooses one of the two candidate paths for the given (source, destination)
+- action chooses one of the two candidate paths for the source, destination

 ### Reward
-- **+1** if request is allocated successfully
+- **+1** in case request is being allocated successfully
-- **-1** if request is blocked
+- **-1** in case of request being blocked

-### Time-slot dynamics
+### Time slot dynamics
 At each step:
 1. existing lightpaths age by one time slot and expired wavelengths are freed
 2. a new request arrives
 3. agent selects a candidate path
-4. smallest-index wavelength that is free on **all links of the path** is allocated, otherwise the request is blocked
+4. smallest index wavelength that is free on **all links of the path** is allocated, otherwise the request is blocked

 ---